Engin-Boot/pong-stage-nakul16168/Stage0/Move-the-Paddle.md

-# How to move the Paddle?
+# How to move the Paddle

 ## Feature